franksolum/utivagithub/README.md

 # utivagithub
 ## Movies listings
-"This project will contain information about movies listings starting from Nigeria"s
+This project will contain information about movies listings starting from Nigerias